github/codeql/docs/language/codeql-for-visual-studio-code/testing-codeql-queries-in-visual-studio-code.rst

 The CodeQL extension automatically prompts VS Code to install the Test Explorer extension as a dependency.
 The Test Explorer displays any workspace folders with a name ending in ``-tests`` and provides a UI for exploring and running tests in those folders.

-For more information about how CodeQL tests work, see ":doc:`Testing custom queries <codeql-cli:using-the-codeql-cli/testing-custom-queries>`" in the CLI help.
+For more information about how CodeQL tests work, see ":ref:`Testing custom queries <testing-custom-queries>`" in the CLI help.

 Testing the results of your queries
 -----------------------------------